-Swollen veins in the scrotum called varicoceles are also thought to worsen a man’s fertility functions.
+- Swollen veins in the scrotum called varicoceles are also thought to worsen a man’s fertility functions.
 These varicoceles supply the scrotum with excess blood, which overheats the scrotum and kills many of the sperm living inside.

 In order to appropriately treat a case of male fertility, Dr. Thirumavalavan will first need to diagnose the source of the problem.
 To determine the cause of your male infertility, Dr. Thirumavalavan takes a comprehensive health history.
-He may also order tests that include:

 - Blood work to test for hormones or infection